 Traveling or Boarding Your Cat

 Artistic license is allowed in fleshing out your grooming kit, but the above list includes the bare bones essentials.
-I learned some time ago that good grooming tools are worth the extra cost.
+Good grooming tools are worth the cost.